Read about our past research: History Research at Lancaster

 Studentships and Essay Prizes

-Lancaster's History Department is offering a fully funded PhD studentship on the topic of 'The Cold War in Global Perspectives', as well as two undergraduate essay prizes, open to current undergraduates at any UK or overseas university: the Lancaster Prize in Digital Humanities and the Merriman Prize (on the topic of International and/or Military History).
-Both prizes are offered with an award of £250.Find out more
+Lancaster's History Department is offering two fully funded PhD studentships: 'The Cold War in Global Perspectives', and 'Soirees, science, arts and museums: region and metropolis,1850-1924' in conjunction with the Royal Society.
+In addition, we have two essay prizes, open to current undergraduates at any university: the Lancaster Prize in Digital Humanities and the Merriman Prize (on the topic of International and/or Military History).
+Both prizes are offered with an award of £250Find out more

 The city of Lancaster and its surrounds are steeped in history.
 Explore the top historic sites to visit as recommended by members of the History Department, from Bronze Age stone circles to gothic churches, from Norman castles to Civil War fortresses, and from the mills of the Industrial Revolution to marvels of Art Deco architectureFind out more